 - Check the licenses.
 Any responsible company working in the cryptocurrency industry today should hold verifiable licenses for their operations.
 If a company cannot provide this information, then you should proceed with extreme caution.
 Kriptomat holds a License for providing services of exchanging a virtual currency against a fiat currency and a License for providing a virtual currency wallet service.

 - Use common sense.
 Make an educated decision on who to trust and who not to trust.
-We do not suggest to trust promises on easy money, high returns, etc. Help us improve the image of the cryptocurrencies sphere, build the trust and try to prevent scams and Ponzi schemes.
+We do not suggest trusting promises of easy money, high returns, etc. Help us improve the image of the cryptocurrencies sphere, build the trust and try to prevent scams and Ponzi schemes.
 Avoid working with services that should not be trusted.

 Official Channels for Communication